• Skip to primary navigation

 Strawberry and Cream Bites

-• strawberry kulfi on a bowl filled with ice.
+• pink strawberry kulfi icecream on a white plate.

 Strawberry Kulfi